cnkz/kaz-image-craft/README.md

 ```js
 KazImageCraft.injectAllFiles();
 form.submit();
 ```

 ### 5. Customize Language (Optional)

 `kaz-image-craft-lang-en-us.js` is the language file.
 You can translate it yourself or use any existing language file directly.

-You can also override default UI texts by modifying the global `window.kazImageCraftLang` object.
+You can also override default UI texts by modifying the global object `window.kazImageCraftLang`.

 ## 📦 Features

-Before uploading, you can limit the number of images selected.
-The tool also supports:
+You can also limit the number of images selected before uploading.
+The tool supports:

 - 🖼️ **Image preview** with optional transformations
 - 🖼️ **Drag-and-drop sorting** to rearrange image order